nanaagyei/code-explain/docs/docs/features/quality-metrics.md

 ---

 The Quality Metrics feature provides objective, actionable insights to help you continuously improve your code quality.
-Use it regularly to maintain high standards and build better software! 🚀
+Use it regularly to maintain high standards and build better software.